Welcome to the Central Okanagan Naturalists’ Club

-About the Central Okanagan Naturalists’ Club
+About the Central Okanagan Naturalists’ Club (CONC)

 CONC is a naturalists’ club based in Kelowna, BC, part of the Central Okanagan.
 Please note that we are a group interested in birds, botany, cycling, hiking, and snowshoeing (in the appropriate seasons); we are not interested in running around naked.